sajidhamdard/learnjavascript/Exercises/solution-03.md

 }
 ```

-7. Take a number and check if number is divisible by 10 && 5.
+### Question 7.
+Take a number and check if number is divisible by 10 && 5.
 If yes then print Yes else print no

 ```
 let num = 60;